-About the author: Oluwabunmi Michael has been in the Nigerian water industry since 2003.
+About the author: Michael Olukunmi Oluwabunmi has been in the Nigerian water industry since 2003.
 He holds a post-graduate diploma certificate in Applied Geophysics from the Federal University of Technology, Akure in Ondo State, South Western Nigeria.
 He has been a major player in the water engineering industry in Nigeria, having performed water engineering and other engineering and construction related water works.
 Further, he has supervised water projects in the all parts of Nigeria and has prepared tender/bidding documents and as well represented companies he has worked with at tender/bidding opening ceremonies for government and Unicef (A Field Office, Enugu Nigeria) water projects contracts.

 * * *